Contact our Student Services Office for more information about the program: email@example.com

 - Ezekiel Willett: Ezekiel received a BS in Engineering from MIT; a MEng degree in Space Engineering from U-M in 2015; and a MS degree in Aerospace Engineering from U-M in 2016.
 Ezekiel is currently working as a Senior Systems Engineer at Northrop Grumman.

 General Admission Information

 The deadline for the MEng student cohort (Program Code 01866) for Winter is October 1.
-The deadline for the Fall MEng student cohort (Program Code 01866) is February 1.
+The deadline for the Fall MEng student cohort (Program Code 01866) is March 5.
 It is recommended that you submit your application early to ensure that it is ready for evaluation by the deadline.
-If your application will be delayed significantly, please contact CLaSP Student Services to discuss your situation.
+If your application will be delayed significantly, please contact our Student Services Office to discuss your situation.
 Information about the cost of attending the University of Michigan is available at The Office of Registrar.

 All MEng students are admitted to the program through the College of Engineering.
 A minimum undergraduate GPA of 3.2 on a 4.0 scale is required.
 All international students need to provide TOEFL, MELAB, or IELTS scores.
 However, if you’ve graduated from an undergraduate program where the language of instruction is exclusively English, then the TOEFL requirement is waived.

 Need-based funding may be available, usually in the form of a student loan, through the University’s Office of Financial Aid, (734) 763-6600.
 There are application materials required to complete this process.